 The Office for Civil Rights' initial request for data, attached to the district's notice with redactions to protect student privacy, seeks records from the district dating from the 2011-12 school year related to sexual harassment or sexual violence involving Gunn students, including incidents alleging peer-to-peer or employee-to-student harassment.
-This is similar to the Office for Civil Rights' data request sent to Palo Alto High School in connection with a Title IX compliance investigation the agency began there last June.
+This is similar to the Office for Civil Rights' data request sent to Palo Alto High School in connection with a Title IX compliance investigation the agency began there in June 2013.

 According to the notices sent to both high schools, by opening an investigation, the Office for Civil Rights "in no way implies that OCR has made a determination with regard to the merits."

-Under Title IX, a school district is not responsible for the actual acts of sexual harassment or violence committed by students but instead is responsible for its own response once it is on notice that peer misconduct has occurred.
-The obligation is summarized in a 2011 Office for Civil Rights letter:
+Under Title IX, a school district is not responsible for the actual acts of sexual harassment or violence committed by students, but instead is responsible for its own response once it is on notice that such peer misconduct has occurred.
+The nature of this obligation is summarized in the 2011 Office for Civil Rights letter:

-According to the letter, the school's first step once it has notice is to promptly investigate (regardless of whether a complaint is filed or a victim cooperates) to determine what occurred and what steps are required to resolve the situation.
-This is a duty that arises not just from the facts of an individual case but also from the school's overarching duty to preserve a non-discriminatory learning environment for all students.
+According to the letter, the school's first step is to promptly investigate once it has notice (regardless of whether a complaint is filed or a victim cooperates) to determine what occurred and what appropriate steps are required to resolve the situation.
+This is a duty that arises not just from the facts of an individual case, but also from the school's overarching duty to preserve a non-discriminatory learning environment for all students.